What do you do when you have leftover building materials from a project? Build a new farmhouse coffee table of course!

-I partnered with Kreg Tools to make this farmhouse coffee table so easy table to build, but it isn’t lacking in the interesting details.
+I used the Kreg Jig to make this farmhouse coffee table so easy to build.
+But it isn’t lacking in the interesting details.
 Using inexpensive iron balusters for the sides give the table a little rustic farmhouse touch.

 Because I did want a little extra oomph, I did buy a couple double twist iron balusters to use along with to my scraps, and it was totally worth it.

 One of my favorite things about this coffee table is the extra shelf for storage.
 I hate having piles of stuff on top of my tables but I knew I needed a place to put things like remotes.

 Adding a cute little basket on the shelf keeps my table top clean and beautiful, but my husband still has his remotes at his finger tips (and anything else that they can’t live without).

 Natural Wood Top with Worn White Paint Base

 And lastly, I must mention the finish on the top of the coffee table.
 I knew I wanted a combination of slightly worn around the edges white paint with the soft gray of aged wood on the top.